HectorCorbellini/taskManagerSecuritas/README.md

 - On Tuesday, the user will work at Magnolio (instead of Monday as usual).

 ## Recent Updates:
-- **Refactored Architecture**: The application has been refactored to separate concerns with dedicated classes for input handling and business logic.
+- **Command-Line Arguments**: Added support for running specific commands directly from the terminal
-- **Error Handling**: The application now includes robust error handling to manage exceptions during assignment retrieval and addition.
+- **Helper Scripts**: Added run_sudo.sh script to simplify running commands with elevated privileges
-- **Dynamic Date Retrieval**: The application retrieves the current date dynamically, ensuring accurate scheduling.
+- **Documentation**: Added comprehensive documentation of recent architectural improvements
-- **Improved User Interface**: The application now features an enhanced user interface for easier navigation and assignment management.
+- **Database Setup**: Added SQL scripts to automatically set up the required database tables
-- **Database Setup**: Added SQL scripts to automatically set up the required database tables.
+- **Menu System**: Improved menu system with clearer options and better user feedback

 ## Application Capabilities: